GRAND ISLAND, Neb. (KSNB) - A Grand Island teen charged with murder wants his case moved to juvenile court.

 Police arrested Friedricksen May 9.
-Friedriksen's address was listed as an apartment building in the 3000 block of West Capital, though GIPD said he was listed as a runaway juvenile in late March.
-The State Patrol's website listed Friedricksen as missing since March 27.
+Grand Island police said he was listed as a runaway juvenile in late March.
+The State Patrol's website listed Friedricksen missing as of March 27.

 Captain Jim Duering of the GIPD said the initial call came in around 9:15 PM April 24 as a disturbance in the Lincoln Park area.
 Once the officer arrived, they found Arrellano with multiple gunshot wounds to his torso.
 Arrellano was taken by ambulance from the scene.
 At 11:46 PM that night authorities said he died from his injuries while being treated in the CHI Health St. Francis Emergency Room.